Welcome to the beginner horse racing guide.

 Horse racing takes place most days of the year at courses such as Doncaster, York, and Chepstow.

 Regular races are great for matched bettors.
-Daily offers, ITV racing, and festivals offer free bets and price boosts.
+Daily offers, Saturday racing, and festivals offer free bets and price boosts.

 Major festivals include Cheltenham in March and Aintree Grand National in April.
 Also, Royal Ascot in June, Glorious Goodwood and York Ebor in August.